Louise, Princess Royal: Later life and death

-After the death of her husband, the Princess Royal led a reclusive life.
-She spent most of her time in Braemar, Scotland, at the Mar Lodge, but frequently made visits to London.
-In her later years, Princess Louise faced financial difficulties due to the affairs of her family friend Lord Farquhar.
-Farquhar, a close family friend and advisor, had managed or been involved in investments and assets connected to the Fife family.
-Although generally a shrewd businessman, in his later years he reportedly suffered mental decline and neglected his affairs, and when he died in 1923 his estate was found in chaotic disorder, leaving unpaid debts and legacies.
-Although Louise was not legally liable, she arranged the sale of part of her art collection, including Romneys, and some furnishings from her London residence to protect her finances and the family's reputation.
+After the death of her husband, Louise led a reclusive life, yet remained an active member of the royal family.
+She divided her time between Mar Lodge in Braemar and her London residence at Portman Square.
+In her later years, Louise faced financial difficulties stemming from the mismanaged affairs of her family friend Horace Farquhar, 1st Earl Farquhar, who had been involved in investments connected to the Fife family.
+In his final years Farquhar reportedly suffered mental decline, and when he died in 1923 his estate was found to be disordered and heavily indebted.
+Although not legally liable, Louise sold part of her art collection, including several Romneys, as well as furnishings from her London residence, to protect her finances and the family's reputation.

-The Princess Royal was taken ill with gastric haemorrhaging, including attacks in April 1925 and October 1929 at Mar Lodge, and was brought back to London to receive nursing care.
-At her house in Portman Square she was given the best nursing and medical attention possible as befitted a king's sister, but all to no avail.
-She lingered on listlessly for another fifteen months, soothed by the solicitude of her family.
-Her last letter to Queen Mary talked of going out of a morning, and then back to bed.
-Spending so much time resting, she was grateful for the regular gifts of flowers, 'which make my room so light.'
+In later life, Louise suffered from recurring gastric haemorrhages, including serious attacks in April 1925 and October 1929 at Mar Lodge, and was brought back to London for nursing care at her home in Portman Square, where she was largely confined to bed.
+Her last letter to Queen Mary spoke of going out in the morning and then returning to bed.
+Spending so much time resting, she was grateful for the regular gifts of flowers, "which make my room so light."

+In December 1930, shortly before her death, Louise made one final public engagement by presenting badges at the Haymarket Theatre to members of the Theatrical Ladies' Guild, an organisation of which she was patron.